LLMAgent

 Higher-level components in AchillesAgentLib are not expected to talk directly to providers.
 That work is concentrated in LLMAgent so that prompt execution, memory shaping, output coercion, and call logging remain consistent across the rest of the runtime.
 The architectural value of this class is therefore not only convenience.
 It is that it prevents every subsystem from inventing its own model-calling conventions.

 This becomes especially important once the same runtime must support plain completions, structured JSON extraction, code-oriented responses, confirmation resolution, intent detection, and long-lived sessions.
 In a looser architecture, each of these concerns would drift into local conventions.
 In AchillesAgentLib they are pulled into one shared mediation surface.
-RecursiveSkilledAgent and the skill subsystems then build on that common layer rather than bypassing it.
-The role of RecursiveSkilledAgent as the top-level coordinator is described separately in RecursiveSkilledAgent.
+MainAgent and the skill subsystems then build on that common layer rather than bypassing it.
+MainAgent owns skill discovery, registration, and routing, while LLMAgent remains the dedicated model mediation layer.

 The practical result is that LLMAgent sits between the rest of the runtime and the underlying invoker strategy.
 It does not remove the probabilistic nature of the model, but it does make the path to that model more explicit, more inspectable, and easier to keep stable.